Online solo strings intensive (osSI)

 What does split studio mean?

-Start your application Today. space is limited.
+Start your application today.
+Space is limited.